ejbyne/chirper/README.md

 - Users don't have to be logged in to see the peeps
 - Show peeps in chronological order
 - Users can only peep if they are logged in
+- Users can start a conversation by replying to a peep from another user

 ## To do list

-- Users can start a conversation by replying to a peep from another user
+- Shows the time and date each chirp/reply
-- Allow users to follow each other and view tweets from those they are following
+- Allow users to follow each other and view tweets specifically from those users they are following
 - Work on the CSS to make it look good